dustypomerleau/eye-notes/README.md

 ### Why are you using GitHub to share ophthalmology notes?

-Even with the help of services like Dropbox, shared medical notes are a trainwreck.
+Even with the help of cloud hosting services, shared medical notes are a trainwreck.
 The files quickly become out of date, then become disorganized.
 The folder membership moves on, and no new members move in.
 The next generation starts the process from scratch.
 If they're lucky they inherit the old pile of information, but it's almost as much work to tune it up as it would be to write the notes anew with current information.
 The sheer volume of *stuff* in these shared folders makes it hard to share without inviting people to a new shared folder, and so on.
 The disorganized nature of the *stuff* means that only a small percentage of the available knowledge gets passed on, and the 'members only' culture of shared folders means that only a few people benefit from that knowledge.
 One nice solution would be to build a website that could host the files and also provide a forum for discussion.
 Fortunately for us, GitHub has already built such a website :)

 GitHub is optimized for what programmers call 'version control.'
 Version control makes it easy for me to push changes to the master version of the notes whenever I want, and for others to pull those changes into their copy of the notes.
 It allows others to easily create parallel/alternate versions for their own use, and it provides a system that prevents collaborators from stepping on others' changes.
 If you want to learn more about version control with Git, I strongly recommend [Pro Git][].